yang-zheming/yang-zheming.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an assistant professor at the Intelligent Processor Research Center, Institute of Computing Technology, Chinese Academy of Sciences.
+I obtained my Ph.D. degree from the [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn/) in 2024, advised by Prof. [Wen Ji](https://ict.cas.cn/sourcedb/cn/jssrck/201011/t20101123_3028148.html).
+I have an exchange visit to the [High Performance Computing for Artificial Intelligence (HPC-AI) Lab](https://ai.comp.nus.edu.sg/) at the National University of Singapore, advised by [Yang You](https://www.comp.nus.edu.sg/~youy/).

+My research interests include multimedia systems, edge/cloud computing, LLM inference optimization, and efficient AI system design.
+I have served as a reviewer of ACM MM, NeurIPS, ICML, ICLR, AISTATS, lEEE Transactions on ETCl, lEEE Vehicular Technology Magazine, etc. I am also actively involved in the standardization of the End-Edge-Cloud system.
+I am a member of the [IEEE Digital Retina Systems (3161 WG)](https://sagroups.ieee.org/3161/) Standards Working Group, which is the world's first international standards organization focused on vision end-edge-cloud systems.

 I am a Ph.D. student at the [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn/).
 I belong to the Multimedia Advanced Computing Group, advised by [Wen Ji](https://ict.cas.cn/sourcedb/cn/jssrck/201011/t20101123_3028148.html).
 The group focuses on multimedia systems, novel end-edge-cloud architectures, video transmission optimization, and machine-intelligent coding.
 I have an exchange visit to the [High Performance Computing for Artificial Intelligence (HPC-AI) Lab](https://ai.comp.nus.edu.sg/) at the National University of Singapore, advised by [Yang You](https://www.comp.nus.edu.sg/~youy/).
 I am also actively involved in the standardization of the End-Edge-Cloud system.
 I am a member of the [IEEE Digital Retina Systems (3161 WG)](https://sagroups.ieee.org/3161/) Standards Working Group, which is the world's first international standards organization focused on vision end-edge-cloud systems.
 I am now working on multimedia system optimization, edge intelligence, and machine learning.
-If you are seeking any form of academic cooperation, please feel free to email me at [yangzheming19b@ict.ac.cn]().
+If you are seeking any form of academic cooperation, please feel free to email me at [yangzheming@ict.ac.cn]().

 Research Interests